William Lorge: Personal life

-His father, Gerald Lorge, served 30 years in the Wisconsin State Senate.
+William Lorge was a son of Gerald Lorge.
+Gerald Lorge served 30 years in the Wisconsin Senate, covering the entire period of William's childhood.
 Lorge married Molly McGinty on April 11, 1996, in Bear Creek.
 They had four children together before divorcing in 2014.

 Lorge has worked as an Elvis Presley impersonator.
 He owned Badgerland MLS, a real estate company.